ergonode/docs/docs/backend/modules/importer.md

 Each command is associated with a specific [import process](backend/modules/importer/import_manager.md) by `ImportId` and `ImportLineId` identifier. )

-Sending any of thous command through the commandBus will automatically send it to a dedicated import transport, from which it will be picked up and handled by the associated consumer
+Sending any of these commands through the commandBus will automatically send them to a dedicated import transport, from which it will be picked up and handled by the associated consumer

 ```php
     use Ergonode\SharedKernel\Domain\Bus\CommandBusInterface;